usf-cs212-spring2021/usf-cs212-spring2021.github.io/_general/getting-started-with-zoom.md

       The instructor will see hands in the order they are raised.
 Some meetings might have other features (like responding "Yes") as well.
 Since your video might not always be visible to the instructor, this is usually the preferred method for getting the host's attention.

-      Note: This is different from [meeting reactions](https://support.zoom.us/hc/en-us/articles/360038311212-Meeting-reactions), which shows an emoji in the corner of your screen for a short time:
+      Note: This is different from [nonverbal reactions](https://support.zoom.us/hc/en-us/articles/115001286183-Non-verbal-feedback-and-reactions-), which shows an emoji in the corner of your screen for a short time:

       ![Zoom Reactions](/images/zoomreactions.png){: width="100" class="is-bordered" }